hector-gm/Horiseon_refactorproject/README.md

 Repository is held at https://github.com/hector-gm/Horiseon_refactorproject

+##Sample
+Live sample of the project is hosted at https://hector-gm.github.io/Horiseon_refactorproject/

 ## Usage
 Client's website is currently configured for a single page with links to scroll down to relevant content sections.
 Broken links were repaired in the header component of the body.